-- Turbulence has a direct effect on the velocity profiles and mixing of transported quantities. - Case (a) correspond to a laminar flow, where the dye can mix with the main flow only via molecular diffusion, this kind of mixing can take very long times. - Case (b) shows a transitional state where the dye streak becomes wavy, but the main flow still is laminar. - Case (c) shows the turbulent state, where the dye streak changes direction erratically, and the dye has mixed significantly with the main flow due to the velocity fluctuations. - This image give us an idea of what happens at the core if the flow, but what about the walls?
+- Turbulence has a direct effect on the velocity profiles and mixing of transported quantities. - Case (a) corresponds to a laminar flow, where the dye do not show any oscillation and can mix with the main flow only via molecular diffusion, this kind of mixing can take very long times. - Case (b) shows a transitional state where the dye streak becomes wavy, but the main flow still is laminar. - Case (c) and case (d) show the turbulent state, where the dye streak changes direction erratically, and the dye has mixed significantly with the main flow due to the velocity fluctuations. - In the figure, a filament of colored water injected into pipe flow (left to right), and the flow velocity is increased from top to bottom. - This image give us an idea of what happens at the core of the flow, but what about the walls?